Leadership

 Welcoming these differing abilities and trying to connect with each student brought its challenges for me as a teacher.
 I tried right at the beginning of each year to find out what individual students liked and what they thought they were good at.
 It helped me to know the students better and to plan for learning.

-Let's Journal, for the Sake of Our Souls.
-New Book: Journaling for the Soul
+Let's Journal, for the Sake of Our Souls: Journaling for the Soul

 As I read just the first few pages, I realized her idea about journaling, shared by many of her colleagues, has a clear, specific, meaningful purpose: to connect with God.
 Here’s How Deborah says it: